OctopusDeploy/docs/src/pages/docs/releases/deployment-changes.md

 ## Versioning and pre-releases  {#Versioning}

 [Pre-release versions](/docs/packaging-applications/create-packages/versioning/#semver) are handled differently to other versions for release changes and deployment changes.
-Deployments of a pre-release will only ever include changes for that single version; they do not accumulate across versions like other scenarios.
+Deployments of a pre-release will only ever include changes for that single version; they don't accumulate across versions like other scenarios.

-This is because in some scenarios different pre-release versions could be getting deployed to an environment where they co-exist.
-As an example, consider deployments for an application installer or a NuGet package.
-You could have multiple branched versions of these co-existing in an environment at any given point, so the accumulation of work across releases has to be treated differently.
+This is because in some scenarios, different pre-release versions could be deployed to an environment where they coexist.
+Consider deployments for an application installer or a NuGet package.
+Mltiple branched versions of these could coexist in an environment at any given point, so the accumulation of work across releases has to be treated differently.

 Octopus treats pre-releases as a *work in progress* that will fall under the banner of *full* release when they are completed/merged.
 At that point, the changes are then considered for accumulation across the *full* versions.

 :::div{.hint}
-We strongly recommend using pre-release versions for releases that are not intended to be a production release (e.g. a release of a development branch build).
-Since Octopus treats every release that is not a pre-release version as a full release, this can result in unintended duplication of release and deployment changes.
+We strongly recommend using pre-release versions for releases that aren't intended to be a production release (e.g. a release of a development branch build).
+Since Octopus treats every release that isn't a pre-release version as a full release, this can result in unintended duplication of release and deployment changes.
 :::

 ## Deployment change variables